Pedro II, King of Portugal

 In 1666, Afonso married Marie Françoise of Savoy, daughter of French military leader Charles Amadeus of Savoy, Duke of Nemours, and Élisabeth de Bourbon-Vendôme, a granddaughter of King Henri IV of France and his mistress Gabrielle d’Estrées.
 Problems with the marriage began to occur immediately after the wedding ceremony.
 Afonso left the wedding celebrations early and showed no interest in consummating the marriage.
 Maria Francisca wanted to serve the French interests but she also wanted power.
 She soon discovered Afonso was controlled by Castelo Melhor who had no intention of sharing power.
 This caused her to cooperate with her brother-in-law Pedro and his pro-English faction, and then most likely, she began an affair with Pedro.
 Maria Francisca persuaded her first cousin once removed King Louis XIV of France that supporting Pedro was a better way to further French interests.

 In 1668, after a palace coup led by Pedro and Maria Francisca, Afonso VI was forced to dismiss Castelo Melhor who went into exile and was not permitted to return to Portugal until 1685.
 Pedro assumed the role of Prince Regent.
 Afonso VI was sent to Terceira Island in the Azores.
 In 1673, a conspiracy to restore Afonso to the throne was discovered and squelched.
-A decision was made to return Afonso to Lisbon where he could be better monitored.
+A decision was made to return Afonso to Lisbon so he could be better monitored.
 Afonso was taken to the Palace of Sintra in Lisbon, and for the rest of his life, he lived there, under guard and shut up in his quarters.
 While Pedro never formally usurped the throne, Afonso was king in name only for the rest of his life.
 Maria Francisca retired temporarily to a convent and asked the Roman Catholic Church to annul her marriage on the grounds of non-consummation.
 This was approved by her uncle Louis de Bourbon, Cardinal Vendôme.
 Maria Francisca and Pedro were married on April 2, 1668, after receiving a papal bull authorizing the marriage.

 Pedro and Maria Francisca’s daughter Isabel Luísa of Braganza, Princess of Beira; Credit – Wikipedia